DomizianoScarcelli/dotfiles/README.md

 - `tmux` to have multiple terminal windows in a single terminal
 - `kitty` as a terminal emulator
 - `sketchybar` to have a customizable alternative menu bar on MacOS
-- `jankyboarder` to have customizable borders on the current active window
+- `jankyborders` to have customizable borders on the current active window

 ### good nvim plugins